 9. Audit your stock.

-Inventory management can be a difficult task, and businesses use various preventive measures to ensure the right goods are always on hand.
-Spot-checking is an important technique because it only needs done occasionally and costs less money, but counting everything must be done at least once per year.
+Inventory management can be a difficult task, and retail businesses use various preventive measures to ensure the right goods are always on hand.

 Best tips for restaurant management

 There are several inventory management models available, and the one you choose will likely depend on the size of your restaurant.
 For example, if you're a small cafe with only a few SKUs, you can get away with using a manual inventory system.
 But if you're a large chain restaurant with hundreds or even thousands of SKUs, you'll need to invest in an automated inventory management system like Wisk.